ssai-trento/LLM-zero-shot-NL/README.md

 ### APIs

-To replicate our results, it's imperative to have accounts on both [Replicate](https://replicate.com/) and [OpenAI](https://openai.com/) with a valid billing method.
+To replicate our results, it's imperative to have accounts on [Replicate](https://replicate.com/), [OpenAI](https://openai.com/) and [MistraAI](https://docs.mistral.ai/api/) with a valid billing method.

 ### Running the scripts